 For each of these attempts in a given cycle it is possible to program independently the reclose delay, that is, the time that should elapse before the reclosing order is given.
 In addition, it is possible to set which functions can produce a reclosing, and, after a given reclosing, which functions can trip the breaker again.
-This makes it possible to implement certain protection arrangements that required special wiring and functions in conventional units.
+This makes it possible to implement certain protection arrangements which required special wiring and functions in conventional units.
 For example, the user could want the first protection trip to be instantaneous and the second to be timed, in order to allow time for the output fuses of a branch of the feeder to blow.
 This can be easily done by setting adequately the tripping permissions after the first reclosing.

 The recloser has a setting called "NUMBER OF TRIPS IN 1 HOUR" (included in the group of breaker settings), which can be set from 1 to 50 trips per hour.
 This setting prevents damage of the breaker in certain cases, such as a storm for example, in which the protection operation could be tripped and reconnected an excessive number of times.
 To limit the number of operations, the relay creates a time window of 1 hour in which it registers the number of trips that occur in that period.
-This window moves continuously so that it always indicates the number of trips exceeds the setting, the recloser stops working (and enters the lock-out state as shown later in recloser logic diagram).
+This window moves continuously so that it always indicates the number of trips that have occurred in the hour up to the present moment.
+If the number of trips exceeds the setting, the recloser stops working (and enters the lock-out state as shown later in recloser logic diagram).